anton-kosenko-git/course_work_parallel_computing/README.md

 LAUNCHING THE APP

-There are two files for starting program:
+There are three files for starting program:
+1) SerialIndexing.java - to launch the program in a serial mode;
-1) ConcurrentIndexing.java - to launch the program in concurrent mode with one document per task;
+2) ConcurrentIndexing.java - to launch the program in concurrent mode with one document per task;
-2) MultipleConcurrentIndexing.java - to launch the program in concurrent mode with optional NUMBER_PER_TASK of documents per task.
+3) MultipleConcurrentIndexing.java - to launch the program in concurrent mode with optional NUMBER_PER_TASK of documents per task.